 Wendy Machalicek, Ph.D., BCBA-D is an Associate Professor in Special Education and research faculty with Educational and Community Supports http://www.uoecs.org/.
+She is also an affiliated faculty of the Prevention Science graduate programs within the Counseling Psychology and Human Services Department.
+She currently serves as the Major Director for Special Education Programs.
 Prior to joining faculty in Special Education at the University of Oregon, she was an Assistant Professor of Rehabilitation Psychology and Special Education at the University of Wisconsin-Madison (2009-2011) and an Assistant Professor of Special Education at Portland State University (2008-2009).

 Her scholarship is focused on developing effective behavior analytic assessment practices and interventions addressing the behavioral and educational needs of young children (18 months - 8 years of age) with autism spectrum disorder and other developmental disabilities.
 She is particularly interested in the assessment and treatment of challenging behavior and in evaluating ways to improve the acquisition, generalization, and sustained use of evidence-based practices by caregivers, teachers, and schools.
 She is the PI of Project HEART: Heightened Excellence in Autism Research and Training (HEART) which is an OSEP Leadership Grant to train doctoral students in autism, implementation science, and cultural adaptation of interventions.

-She directs the HEART Clinic as part of the College of Education Hedco Clinics and co-directs Pearl Duck Autism Center, a collaboration between the University Center for Excellence in Developmental Disability's (UCEDD) Early Autism Research and Learning for the Young Child (EARLY) program and Pearl Duck Center.
+She directs Pearl Duck Autism Center, a collaboration between the University Center for Excellence in Developmental Disability's (UCEDD) Early Autism Research and Learning for the Young Child (EARLY) program and Pearl Buck Center.
 See http://ucedd.uoregon.edu/wp-content/pdf/autism-brochure_10.08b.pdf for more information.

-She is also Co-Editor in Chief of Developmental Neurorehabilitation http://informahealthcare.com/pdr, Associate Editor of the International Journal of Disability, Development, and Education http://www.tandfonline.com/toc/cijd20/current#.UnKcBY5U644, a Consulting Editor of Remedial and Special Education http://rse.sagepub.com/and an Editorial Board Member of the Journal of Developmental and Physical Disabilities http://www.springer.com/psychology/child+%26+school+psychology/journal/10882.
+She is also Editor in Chief of Developmental Neurorehabilitation http://informahealthcare.com/pdr, a Consulting Editor of Remedial and Special Education http://rse.sagepub.com/and an Editorial Board Member of the Journal of Developmental and Physical Disabilities http://www.springer.com/psychology/child+%26+school+psychology/journal/10882.
+At the state level, she serves as the Chairperson of the Oregon Behavioral Analysis Regulatory Board which licenses behavior analysts in Oregon.

 To date, Dr. Machalicek has co-authored 60 peer-reviewed publications and 10 book chapters pertaining to assessment and intervention to improve the communication and social skills, play, and challenging behavior of children and youth with significant intellectual and developmental disability.
 These articles been published in a variety of journals, including the American Journal on Intellectual and Developmental Disabilities, Behavior Modification, Education and Training in Autism and Developmental Disabilities, Journal of Applied Behavior Analysis, Journal of Positive Behavior Interventions, Research in Developmental Disabilities, and Research in Autism Spectrum Disorders.
 (See CV for full list of publications)